Areas of Expertise

 Awards and Honors

-Noah Pickus is Associate Provost and Senior Advisor to the Provost at Duke University, Dean of Undergraduate Curricular Affairs and Faculty Development at Duke Kunshan University (DKU), and Associate Research Professor of Public Policy at the Sanford School of Public Policy.
-At Duke, he focuses on strategic planning, learning innovation, and policy engagement and co-authored Duke’s new Strategic Plan: Together Duke.
+Noah Pickus is Associate Provost and Senior Advisor to the Provost at Duke University, Dean of Undergraduate Curricular Affairs and Faculty Development at Duke Kunshan University (DKU), and Professor of the Practice at the Sanford School of Public Policy.
+At Duke, he co-authored the university’s new strategic plan and focuses on cross-university initiatives.
 At DKU, he led the design of an innovative, interdisciplinary, and problem-based undergraduate curriculum and is responsible for hiring a new faculty, implementing the curriculum, and developing innovative pedagogical approaches.

-An American Council on Education Fellow at Franklin & Marshall College, Pickus is currently a lead curriculum designer and faculty member at the Arizona State University-Georgetown University Academy for Innovation in Higher Education Leadership.
-He co-directed the Brookings-Duke Immigration Policy Roundtable and is the author of True Faith and Allegiance: Immigration and American Civic Nationalism (Princeton University Press) and Immigration and Citizenship in the 21st Century (Rowman & Littlefield), as well as essays on ethics and public affairs education.
+An American Council on Education Fellow at Franklin & Marshall College, he currently co-directs the Arizona State University-Georgetown University Academy for Innovation in Higher Education Leadership Intensive Program.
+He previously co-directed the Brookings-Duke Immigration Policy Roundtable and is the author of True Faith and Allegiance: Immigration and American Civic Nationalism (Princeton University Press) and Immigration and Citizenship in the 21st Century (Rowman & Littlefield), as well as articles and opinion pieces on innovation, globalization, and higher education.

-Pickus is an author of multiple policy reports including Liberal Arts and Sciences Innovation in China: Six Recommendations to Shape the Future (Center for International Higher Education, 2017); Breaking the Immigration Stalemate: From Deep Disagreements to Constructive Proposals (Brookings/Duke, 2009); Jump-Starting Innovation: 10 Principles to Guide the New Economy (The Institute for Emerging Issues, 2003); Biotechnology and Humanity at the Crossroads of a New Era (The Institute for Emerging Issues, 2002); and Becoming American/America Becoming: Final Report of the Duke University Workshop on Immigration and Citizenship (Sanford Institute of Public Policy, 1998).
+Pickus is an author of multiple policy reports including Liberal Arts and Sciences Innovation in China: Six Recommendations to Shape the Future; Breaking the Immigration Stalemate: From Deep Disagreements to Constructive Proposals; Jump-Starting Innovation: 10 Principles to Guide the New Economy; Biotechnology and Humanity at the Crossroads of a New Era; and Becoming American/America Becoming.

-He teaches courses on citizenship and globalization, innovation and higher education, and ethics and vocation.
+He teaches courses on immigration, education, and ethics.
 He has previously taught at Middlebury College as well as in China and Israel.
 Pickus has held fellowships from the Thomas J. Watson Foundation, the A.W.
 Mellon Foundation, and the H.B.
 Earhart Foundation.
-A native Californian, he is a triathlete and faculty advisor for the Duke Triathlon Club.
+A native Californian, he is a triathlete and faculty advisor for the Duke Triathlon Club and the Duke Honor Council.
 He is president of Beth El Synagogue in Durham, NC.
 Pickus earned a bachelor’s degree in the College of Social Studies at Wesleyan University and a doctorate in politics from Princeton University.